A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

+In our effort towards the creation of a general model for parallel computation, having modeled communication by means of hashing we are now able to create different computational strategies by simply customizing the adopted hash functions and relation keys.
+While we have already seen that $\mathcal{K}$ is embedded directly into the definition of a transducer, $H$ can be added to the configuration parameters of transducers and specifications.
+Henceforth, for configured hashing transducers (resp. transducer networks) we will refer to transducers (networks) determined by configurations of the forms $(N, i, H)$ (respectively $(N, D, H)$).
+The definition of independent specification can now be extended accordingly.
+Thus, once a set of keys $\mathcal{K}$ has been fixed, a specification $\mathcal{N}$ is called \emph{strategy-independent} if, whatever $H$ is chosen, $\mathcal{N}$ computes the same final result.
+Finally, a hashing specification is called \emph{independent} if it is altogether network-distribution-strategy-independent.
+The definition of convergent class of systems (Definition \ref{df:convergence}) can naturally be generalized over (shuffling) hashing specifications.

+In the next Sections we will explore in detail both the connections existing between class of queries and type of specifications, and which class is more expensive to compute with respect to others (e.g., which query can only be computed by an unrestricted specification).

-In Section \ref{sec:synchronous_transducer_network} we have seen that if the transducer network is broadcasting, a large class of queries can be distributively computed.
-We start by defining what it means for a query expressed in a language $\mathcal{L}$ to be \emph{distributively computable} by a hashing transducer network.
-We say that a query $\mathcal{Q}_{out}$ is \emph{distributively computable} if a specification exists such that all the possible runs in $\mathbfcal{S}^{\emph{rsfd}}_{\mathcal{N}\!, \textbf{I}}$ having $H$ non-partitioned compute the same query $\mathcal{Q}_{out}(\textbf{I})$, whichever proper initial instances $\textbf{I}$ is given.
-The reader should not be surprised by the following result:
+In Section \ref{sec:synchronous_transducer_network} we have seen that, if the transducer network is broadcasting, a large class of queries can be distributively computed.
+We say that a query $\mathcal{Q}$ is \emph{parallelly computable} if a hashing specification exists such that all the possible runs in $\mathbfcal{S}^{\emph{bsp}}_{\mathcal{N}}(\textbf{I})$ compute the same query $\mathcal{Q}(\textbf{I})$, whichever initial instances $\textbf{I}$ is given.

-\begin{pr} Let $\mathcal{L}$ be a query language.
-Every query expressible in $\mathcal{L}$ which can be distributively computed by a broadcasting $\mathcal{L}$-transducer network can also be distributively computed by a hashing $\mathcal{L}$-transducer network. \end{pr} \begin{proof} By definition every hashing transducer emulates a broadcasting transducer when $\mathcal{K}$ is unbounded and $H$ is non-partitioned. \end{proof}
+\begin{proposition} Let $\mathcal{L}$ be a query language.
+Every query that is expressible in $\mathcal{L}$, and that can be distributively computed by a broadcasting $\mathcal{L}$-transducer network, can also be parallelly computed by a hashing $\mathcal{L}$-transducer network. \end{proposition} \begin{proof} By definition every hashing transducer with unrestricted $\mathcal{K}$ emulates a broadcasting one. \end{proof}

-It is now a straightforward exercise to show that the expressiveness result of the previous section applies also for hashing specifications.
-W.l.o.g. we will hereafter name every hashing transducer network where $\mathcal{K}$ is unbounded and $H$ is non-partitioned as \emph{broadcasting}.